NormanDunbar/AVRBook/src/Platformio.rst

     Sketch uses 444 bytes (1%) of program storage space.
 Maximum is 30720 bytes.

-    Global variables use 9 bytes (0%) of dynamic memory, leaving 2039 bytes for local variables.
-Maximum is 2048 bytes.
+    Global variables use 9 bytes (0%) of dynamic memory, leaving 2039 ...

-So, our blink code, written in AVR C with none of the Arduino wrappings, takes up only 40% of the space used in Flash Memory by a completely empty\ [5]_ Arduino sketch!
+So, our blink code, written in AVR C with none of the Arduino wrappings, takes up only 40% of the space used in Flash Memory by a completely empty\ [3]_ Arduino sketch!

 Upload to Our Board
 -------------------